arringtonm/recipes/README.md

 # Recipe storage/search web app

-## Author/description
+## Author and description

-This is an early phase work in progress project by Michael Arrington [https//arrington.tech].
+This is an early phase work in progress project by Michael Arrington [https://arrington.tech].
 It's distributed with a MIT license.

 ## Project setup